Option (finance): Over-the-counter options

-Over-the-counter options (OTC options, also called "dealer options") are traded between two private parties, and are not listed on an exchange.
+Over-the-counter options (OTC options, also called "dealer options") are traded between two private parties and are not listed on an exchange.
 The terms of an OTC option are unrestricted and may be individually tailored to meet any business need.
-In general, the option writer is a well-capitalized institution (in order to prevent the credit risk).
+In general, the option writer is a well-capitalized institution (to prevent credit risk).
 Option types commonly traded over the counter include: